Note: This post may contain affiliate links. Please see my disclosure page for more details.

 I’ve lost count of the Albanians who have helped me with directions, bought me coffee, offered me snacks and cakes, given me rides… all without expecting anything but a thank you in return (which, by the way, is pronounced fah-la-min-DAIR-it in Albanian, and you’ll delight everyone if you memorize it and use it prolifically!).
 That’s why I tell everyone who will listen that Albania is my favorite country I’ve traveled to.

-That being said, it helps to have an idea of what to expect before you get there, to relieve planning anxiety and make realistic plans, so I’ve gone ahead and laid it all out for you!
+That being said, it helps to have an idea of what to expect before you try to go to the Blue Eye, to relieve planning anxiety and make realistic plans, so I’ve gone ahead and laid it all out for you!

-This is one of the most iconic images from southern Albania, and with good reason.
-It’s one of those rare places that looks just as beautiful in pictures as it does in real life, because the colors are just that vivid.
+The Blue Eye is one of the most iconic images from Albania, and with good reason.
+The Blue Eye / Syri I Kalter is one of those rare places that looks just as beautiful in pictures as it does in real life, because the colors are just that vivid.
 It’s as if real life had the saturation turned up to 100… but it’s just, you know, real life.

-No one really knows how deep this fresh water spring goes down, because no one’s been able to dive to the bottom.
-It’s at least 50 meters deep, and probably way more.
-It constantly gushes out freezing cold water, and the bravest amongst us (read: not me) flout the no swimming and no diving signs and take the plunge.
+No one really knows how deep this fresh water spring of The Blue Eye goes down, because no one’s been able to dive to the bottom.
+It’s at least 50 meters deep, and probably way more!
+The Blue Eye is constantly gushing out freezing cold water, and the bravest amongst us (read: not me) flout the no swimming and no diving signs and take the plunge.
 You can see the force of the current, as it sends jumpers quickly downstream.
 It’s really quite impressive (and, let me reiterate, absolutely freezing).

-If you love these crystal blue waters, be sure to check out the beaches of the Albanian Riviera as well, just an hour or so north of Saranda — and trust me, the water is much warmer in those parts!
+If you love these crystal blue waters of Syri I Kalter, be sure to check out the beaches of the Albanian Riviera as well, just an hour or so north of Saranda — and trust me, the water is much warmer in those parts!

 Like it?
 Pin it or share it!